2kai/full-stack-school/README.md

 It is recommended to put each part and exercises to the corresponding directories.
 I will try to follow this recommendation but alongside I will make a tag after each exercise.
 So with `git checkout v0.4` someone can easily checkout the repository on the moment and state of particular exercise.
+Many things can be changed during the course and this version of README can be not relevant for old tasks.
+Then checkout on the tag will bring correct version of README for particular exercise.

 ##### Part 0